 Both of these ingredients are almost always GMO frankenfoods at least in North America!
-The vinegar is derived from glyphosate laced GMO corn and the white sugar usually from Roundup Ready GMO sugarbeets.
-If you thought the white or brown sugar at the store was cane sugar, guess again.
+The vinegar is derived from glyphosate laced GMO corn and usually the white sugar from Roundup Ready GMO sugarbeets.
+If you thought the white or brown sugar at the store was pure cane sugar, guess again.
 Unless the packaging specifically says “cane sugar”, it’s all or partially derived from gut destroying GMO beets.

 Even worse (if that’s possible), the recipes suggest cooking the garlic!

 Unfortunately, this isn’t the optimal way to go about it – certainly not if you wish to enhance the natural anti-viral, anti-fungal, and antibiotic power of garlic.

 Raw garlic is a highly potent weapon for staying healthy.
 It is effective at fighting, not just pathogenic bacteria.
 It fights all harmful microbes including viruses and fungi.
 For this reason alone, it far outperforms synthetic antibiotics for non-lifethreatening infections and illnesses when used properly.
 What’s more, garlic doesn’t harm your beneficial intestinal microbes and unbalance the gut for months or even years afterward as meds do.

 Why in the world would you want to destroy all those unmatched benefits by cooking the cloves and then pickling in vinegar and sugar?